cristos-codence/docker_n8nSetup/README.md

 *   Docker installed on your system.
     *   Install from: https://www.docker.com/products/docker-desktop/
     *   You do not need to sign up for an account (though a personal account is free).
 You can just download the installer if you scroll below the fold.

+*   ngrok account (required as of v1.0.0).
+    *   Sign up at: https://ngrok.com/ (free tier available)
+    *   You'll need an authentication token and a static domain
+    *   See the "Setting Up ngrok with n8n" section below for details

 ### Running n8n